corneredrat/golearn/anonymous_funcions/README.md

 output
 ```
 Ulidavaru Kandanthe is one of my favorite movies; Raiders of the lost Ark is my all time favorite movie.
-Some generic Marvel Movie is a movie I would watch again
+A generic Marvel Movie is a movie I would watch again
 Kingdom of the Crystal Skull is one of my favorite movies; Raiders of the lost Ark is my all time favorite movie.
-Some generic Marvel Movie is a movie I would watch again
+A generic Marvel Movie is a movie I would watch again
 The Guest is one of my favorite movies; Raiders of the lost Ark is my all time favorite movie.
-Some generic Marvel Movie is a movie I would watch again
+A generic Marvel Movie is a movie I would watch again
 Shawshanl Redemption is one of my favorite movies; Raiders of the lost Ark is my all time favorite movie.
-Some generic Marvel Movie is a movie I would watch again
+A generic Marvel Movie is a movie I would watch again
 Shutter Island is one of my favorite movies; Raiders of the lost Ark is my all time favorite movie.
-Some generic Marvel Movie is a movie I would watch again
+A generic Marvel Movie is a movie I would watch again
 ```

 To avoid this, pass the scoped variables as parameter to the anonymous function